Current Environment:

 Children’s Health Equity (CHEq) Initiative

-The Children’s Health Equity (CHEq) Initiative, a part of Boston Children’s Collaboration for Community Health, will advance child health through place-based collective impact approaches.
-The CHEq Initiative will support collaborative projects within specific Boston communities to improve the health and well-being of children and families.
+The Children’s Health Equity (CHEq) Initiative, a part of Boston Children’s Collaboration for Community Health, works to advance child health through place-based collective impact approaches.
+The CHEq Initiative supports collaborative projects within specific Boston communities to improve the health and well-being of children and families.
 The selected projects will foster new and long-lasting systems that promote and strengthen neighborhood cohesion.

-Boston Children’s has selected the below four projects for phase two implementation grants.
+Boston Children’s has continued to support the below four projects for phase three implementation grants.
 Each will implement their project to help improve the lives of children and families in their neighborhood.
 Initiatives will address either 1) child and family health and well-being or 2) community, family, and child resilience.

 Living Safely in Jackson Square